 - If there are no subsequent activities which are directly linked to the scope activity, the ticket executes the scope activity and returns to its previous position within the workflow.
 This is an interrupt. - If there are subsequent activities which are linked to the scope activity, the ticket will execute these activities.
 It will wait after the scope activity, if the subsequent activity is a manual activity.
 It will pass on through a subsequent automatic activity.
 This behavior represents an exception.
-It is even possible that the ticket leaves the workflow (the queue) if a jump-out node is positioned behind a scope activity.
+It is even possible that the ticket leaves the workflow (the queue), if a jump-out node is positioned behind a scope activity, or that the ticket is closed, if an end node is positioned behind a scope activity.

-A ticket always waits behind the last activity which has been executed and not before the new one!!
+A ticket always waits behind the last activity which has been executed and not before the new one!